Friday The 13th: The Game -- Camp Counselor Survival Guide

 Always explore any cabin you come across, but use windows as entrances instead of doors.
 Leaving a door open for Jason is just lazy and practically asking to be hacked to death.

-In fact, beyond not opening doors, always barricade doorways when you have time, as Jason must spend valuable time breaking them down, alerting everyone to his presence.
+In fact, beyond not opening doors, always barricade doorways when you have time, as Jason must spend valuable time breaking them down, alerting everyone to his presence -- possibly keeping more members of your group alive.
 This is the most reliable way to keep Jason away from you and your group while you pick up equipment.
 Don't forget, though -- Jason can still throw knives through open windows, so they aren't fool proof protection.

 If you come across a functioning phone while exploring, be sure to use it immediately!
 Before a phone will function, other players must first repair the phone boxes located outside randomized cabins.

 The police distract Jason with noise pings and can keep him stunned for long periods with sustained gunfire.
 It takes 5 minutes for the police to arrive, however, so continue trying out other methods of escape in the mean time, such as repairing the car or boat.